-Sure, you get your regular massages, you go to the gym, get your sweat on, but how do you recover?
-And no, I’m not saying that self-care is an active recovery day of a 10 mile run.
-THAT IS NOT SELF CARE.
+Sure, you get your regular massages, go to the gym, get your sweat on, but how do you recover?
+And no, I’m not saying that self-care is an active recovery day of a 10-mile run.
+THAT IS NOT SELF-CARE.

-To me, self care is taking time out for ME.
+To me, self-care is taking time out for ME.
 Admittedly, I’m bad at it.
-I spend so much time fixing others when they are on my massage table, or teaching them their own ways to practice self care (be it with Yoga Tune Up®, LifeStretch or the Roll Model® Method at one of our weekly mobility classes) that my own self care game often gets put on the back burner.
+I spend so much time fixing others when they are on my massage table or teaching them their ways to practice self-care (be it with Yoga Tune Up®, LifeStretch, or the Roll Model® Method at one of our weekly mobility classes) that my own self-care game often gets put on the back burner.

-Self care doesn’t have to be something time consuming.
-Personally, I loathe the idea of sitting in a 60 minute yoga class trying to get all zen with myself.
-It’s so boring to me!
+Self-care doesn’t have to be something time-consuming.
+I’m not too fond of the idea of sitting in a 60-minute yoga class trying to get all zen with myself.
+It’s so dull to me!
 Even dropping down on the floor in my studio at Michigan Massage and Wellness for 5-10 minutes of mobility work before my next client is sometimes enough.
-It doesn’t need to be something time consuming or even to have a big plan.
+It doesn’t need to be time-consuming or even have a big plan.

-The other night when I was out of town I was dealing with a dull headache ALL DAY.
-I was in class, pumped up on Aleve and Excedrine Migraine but nothing was doing much.
-Finally when I got out of class and was relaxing later that night I got out my pair of Yoga Tune Up® therapy balls and spent about 10 minutes with the balls nestled into my suboccipitals, scalenes and temporalis and just slowly let the tissues melt into the therapy balls while I watched another episode of Grey’s Anatomy.
-(I kind of have a problem right now binge watching that show, it’s bad, I don’t know what I’m going to do with my life once I’m caught up).
+Some time ago when I was out of town in a training, I dealt with a dull headache ALL DAY.
+I was pumped up on Aleve and Excedrine Migraine in class, but nothing was doing much.
+Finally, when I got out of class and was relaxing later that night, I got out my pair of Yoga Tune Up® therapy balls and spent about 10 minutes with the balls nestled into my suboccipital, scalenes, and temporalis and just slowly let the tissues melt into the therapy balls while I watched another episode of Grey’s Anatomy.

 And you know what happened?
 MY HEADACHE WENT AWAY.

-Well, you can join us in one of our weekly mobility classes, or you can spend a blissful two hours working from head to toe to iron out your own personal mobility issues and pain in our Strategies for Self Care workshop on Sunday, January 7 from 10am-12pm.
-In this workshop you will learn more techniques than you ever thought you needed to tackle all of your problems.
+In our popular Strategies for Self Care Workshop, you can join us in one of our weekly mobility classes, or you can spend a blissful two hours working from head to toe to iron out your mobility issues and pain.
+In this workshop, you will learn more techniques than you ever thought you needed to tackle all of your problems.
 Plantar fasciitis?
 Migraines?
 Shoulder problems?
 Tight hips?
 Sciatica?
 Piriformis pain?
 Back pain?
 Carpal tunnel?
-You name it, we’ve got a solution for it.
+You name it; we have a solution for it.